 I discovered that ever since I started travelling my allergies have lessened dramatically.
 I still have them but they do not hinder me in my daily life as much.
 I no longer break out in tears, get swollen eyes and a runny nose as soon as I go out into the ‘fresh air’.
 Sometimes I even wonder if there are pollen around, it has become that great.
 And this from the person who never knew if she was sick or just under the pollen influence during summer time and when visiting certain places.

-For one thing, travel has exposed me to many more pollen than I was used to.
+For one thing, long-term travel has exposed me to many more pollen than I was used to.
 Which is in particular not surprising since I was a major computer nerd (still am), sitting mainly a home, dedusting my room every month (hated it), changing my bedding to special (and expensive) anti-allergy ones banning most plushies and dust collectors into boxes and getting hypersensibilisation drops and injections from a young age onwards.
 I suddenly was confronted with the big wide world.
 It helped that I usually travelled during autumn and winter.
 Coincidentally.

 But the big realisation hit in Sweden.
 One of my new friends had a serious case of neuro-dermatitis and when she left Sweden during spring, she seemed completely healed.
 Her skin was normal and my allergic reactions zero.
 Was it the constant breeze from the sea which is supposed to have healing abilities?
 Maybe?
 But it could also be the new-found freedom and happiness of being abroad, challenging yourself, meeting lovely people and just having a blast.

-After all, allergies can also (partially) be a mental thing.
+After all, allergies can also (partially) be a mental thing (or triggered by stress and anxiety).
 Allergies can trigger mental and emotional reactions but at the same time, could the opposite be true?
 Granted, this insight will certainly not help you out but it gives you hope, no?
 Meanwhile, here are my insights on how to cope with allergies on the road.

-A good thing to have is also an allergy card that is at least translated in English.
+A good thing to have is an allergy card that is at least translated in English.
 Especially if you have life-threatening allergies, such as for food, insect bites or medicine, this one might safe your life!
 Carry it next to your insurance card.
 Sometimes you can also get rubber wrist bands.
 Make sure your insurance company knows about your allergies.
 Mine didn’t even bother storing the information and instead told me to carry the card.
 Know these things in advance.
 Also, tell your co-travellers about it.

 Never assume it will be fine or there won’t be that special ingredient in what you are consuming.
 If you are lactose intolerant and you opt for a salad, they still might put yoghurt or cheese on there and you might not even detect it straightaway.
 Ask!
 Learn certain words that you might want to ask for in the local language or let your host translate it for you.
 Don’t ever be too shy to ask.
 They can’t read minds and it is their job to take care of the customer.
 They don’t want you dying on their tables either.
 It’s a win win situation.

-Don’t Worry too Much
+Don’t Worry too Much When Travelling with Allergies

 Your holiday should be a time for you to relax and let your soul breathe.
 Constant worry will be to your disadvantage and will probably worsen your condition.
 If you prepare well, stick to what you know and communicate, you will be fine.
 You are insured, your travel party has been informed and you have some common sense.
 You have planned this, you deserve to enjoy it and therefore, please do.